 - 5 pounds apples, peeled, cored and sliced ¼-inch thick (I used half Granny Smith and half Golden Delicious)

 - 1 egg white, beaten lightly

-- Process flour, salt, and sugar together in food processor until combined.
-Add butter and shortening and pulse until butter is size of large peas, about ten 1-second pulses.
+- Process flour, salt, and sugar together in a food processor until combined.
+Add butter and shortening and pulse until butter is the size of large peas, about ten 1-second pulses.

 - Combine the water and vodka.
 Drizzle about half over the flour mixture and pulse a few times to mix.
 Add the rest and pulse until the dough forms large clumps which hold together when pressed.

-- Form the dough into a ball, then divide in half.
-Press each half into a disk and wrap in plastic.
+- Form the dough into a ball, then divide it in half.
+Press each half into a disk and wrap it in plastic.
 Refrigerate at least 2 hours before rolling.

 - Preheat oven to 425º.

 - Roll out one disk of dough to a 12-inch diameter on a lightly floured surface.
-Fit dough into the bottom of a standard size 9-inch pie plate.
-If dough gets too soft, place pie plate into the fridge until it firms up.
+Fit dough into the bottom of a standard-size 9-inch pie plate.
+If the dough gets too soft, place the pie plate into the fridge until it firms up.

 - Drain juices off of apples saving ¼ cup of the liquid.
 Add lemon juice to the reserved apple juices.

-- Place pie on rimmed baking sheet to catch any drips.
+- Place the pie on a rimmed baking sheet to catch any drips.
 Brush with egg white and sprinkle with coarse sugar if desired.

-- Bake 25 minutes or until crust is light golden brown, then reduce oven temperature to 375º.
-Bake 30-40 minutes or until juices are bubbling and the crust is a deep golden brown.
+- Bake for 25 minutes or until the crust is light golden brown, then reduce oven temperature to 375º.
+Bake for 30-40 minutes or until juices are bubbling and the crust is a deep golden brown.
 Cool about 2 hours before serving.

 Can be made in a regular pie plate despite its name.

 Use a variety of baking apples for the best flavor.

 Serving Size:1 slice